-ETSI SAGE invited SA3 to consider the analysis and advise ETSI SAGE whether ETSI SAGE should begin work on new versions of the MILENAGE and TUAK example algorithms.
-ETSI SAGE also noted that this will also impact on the design of any new 256-bit example algorithms.

-SA3 would like to respond that the study of Authentication Enhancements is concluded in Rel-17 with solution #4.1 to be specified in an informative annex as an optional to deploy solution.
-SA3 has agreed to the attached CR to TS 33.102 for the informative annex.
+SA3 would like to inform that the study of Authentication Enhancements is concluded in Rel-17 with solution #4.1 to be specified in an informative annex as an optional to deploy solution.
+SA3 has agreed to include the attached CR to TS 33.102 for the informative annex.

-3GPP SA3 kindly requests ETSI SAGE to take this information into account and specify an update of the MILENAGE and TUAK example algorithms.
+3GPP SA3 kindly requests ETSI SAGE to take this information into account for the new versions of the MILENAGE and TUAK example algorithms.

 2 Actions